2025 Halifax Tides FC season

 The 2025 Halifax Tides FC season is the first in the club's history, as well as first season in Northern Super League history.
-The first match was played April 26, 2025, a 4-1 loss to Calgary Wild FC.
+The first match was played April 26, 2025, a 4–1 loss to Calgary Wild FC.

+Summary

+On 29 October 2024, Erin McLeod became the club's first ever signing.

+On 3 September 2025, Erin McLeod, having sustained a season-ending injury in June, announced her retirement from professional soccer.